mattb00ker/100-days-of-code/r1-log.md

 ### R1D1
 Want to spend today writing some code which analyses my twitter followers and does something with it.
 I've recently written code which connects to twitter and sends tweets, this seems like a natural progression.

+Didn't go so well, learned the responce method in python.
+Reassessing in the morning, knackered!

 ### R1D2